 Christ Church Oahu is a liturgical church.
 Every church has a pattern of worship they follow.
 This is true whether it is a simple pattern of four songs and a sermon or a more complex pattern that we usually call “liturgical worship” or “liturgical church”.
 A liturgical church follows the pattern of worship developed during the first four centuries following Jesus’ death and resurrection.
 It is a pattern of worships that is neither catholic or protestant.
 It is the pattern of worship the church followed before it divided.
 It is ancient.

 A liturgical worship service would be recognizable by a christian of the fourth century and is easy to follow even if you do not know the language the service is in.
 There is a discernible pattern that is universal.
 Christ Church Oahu follows this pattern with reverence, joy, and biblical faithfulness.
+The pattern of the liturgy gathers people together in worship of God, focuses on the Gospel of Jesus Christ, nourishes them with Holy Communion, and sends them back into the world in mission.

 A liturgical worship service has two main parts sometimes called Liturgy of the Word and Liturgy of the Eucharist.
 Eucharist, Holy Communion, Mass, Lord’s Supper are all words for the celebration of Holy Communion.
+These two parts facilitate an encounter with God in the bread and wine of Holy Communion.

 Liturgy of The Word